area9innovation/flow9/tools/flow9/readme.md

 TODO CGraph:
 - We need a subtype with multiple types when the max is closed

-- Make it so that unify can postpone when it does not work.
-  - Replace matchesCNode with unify with checkOnly flag
 - Fix it so that mergeCNodes always expects one side to be CEpsilon

-- type12 crashes.
-Figure out why.
-It is in prettyEClass, probably because of a recursive type
+- In addition to makeSupertype, also have a makeSubtype to restrict the overloads more

 TODO:
 - Review postpones, and see if we can resolve some of those: